 General information regarding hearing aid-compatible and non-hearing aid compatible handset models is available at

-At Carolina West Wireless, your complete satisfaction with our services is of the utmost importance to us.
+At Bark Mobile, your complete satisfaction with our services is of the utmost importance to us.
 Please take a moment to give us feedback, positive or negative.
 Our goal is to exceed your expectations and your feedback can assist us in offering you a better website experience.

 Please rate your overall experience with this site.